NBISweden/workshop-reproducible-research/docs/repres_project.md

 !!! tip
     If your analysis project contains computationally intense steps it may be good to scale them down for the sake of the exercise.
+You might, for example, subset your raw data to only contain a minuscule part of its original size.
+You can then test your implementation on the subset and only run it on the whole dataset once everything works to your satisfaction.

 ## Option 2
 If you don't want to use a project you're currently working on we have